Apply to the Police Academy

 Your application must be completed and reviewed.

-After all applications have been reviewed, Scott Donaldson or Rafael Perea will contact the selected individuals.
+After all applications have been reviewed, a Basic Police Officer Academy (BPOA) Coordinator will contact the selected individuals.

 Please wait for them to review your application before you contact them.